ovidiumiron/php-toolbox/README.md

    ./start.sh
    ```

-Test the enviroment:
+### Test the enviroment:
-1. click [here](http://localhost:80/test-instalation.html).
+Click [here](http://localhost:80/test-instalation.html).
 You should see "The instalation was succesful.
 Happy coding!"

 ### Use mysql-cli:
 TODO:

 ### Remove all the installed files:
 TODO:
 ### Troubleshooting:
 TODO: